matt7salomon/matt7salomon.github.io/README.md

 # Teaching Data Science:
 Taught the following courses in University of California at long beach, and San Diego State University:
+"Data Storytelling"
+"Big Data"
+"Advanced SQL"
+"Intro to Data Science"
+"Python Programming"
-"Data Storytelling", "Big Data", "Advanced SQL", "Intro to Data Science", "Python Programming", "Statistics and Probability"
+"Statistics and Probability"